lukakat/linked-blog-starter-md/Music/Music and Cultures/Week 9/Pan-Isorhyhtm.md

-When a song is Isorhythmic in most parts
+When a song is Isorhythmic in most if not all parts